Sweet Insanity: Style and production

 The production of Sweet Insanity retained most of the same personnel as that for Brian Wilson.
 This time, Landy co-produced the album alongside Wilson, and according to biographer Peter Ames Carlin, there was "no interference of the Sire hotshots who had shepherded Brian's first solo album."
 Andy Paley, who had co-produced Brian Wilson, said that the second solo effort "was even less real Brian than the first one".
 He recalled that working on Sweet Insanity was "such an unpleasant experience", although "there were good songs", such as "Rainbow Eyes".
 Critic Matthew Horton characterized the album's production style as "more bombastic and opulent than the subtler shades of Brian Wilson."

 Like Brian Wilson, the record included some guest appearances.
 The Traveling Wilburys' Bob Dylan and Tom Petty, whose bandmate Jeff Lynne had co-produced a track on Brian Wilson, were featured on "The Spirit of Rock and Roll".
 Matt Dike, known for his recent hits with hip-hop acts Tone-Loc and Young MC, was asked to co-produce "Smart Girls", a rap song.
 Dike, who had been a major fan of the Beach Boys' late 1960s era, recalled that Wilson had expected the song to make "millions", to which Dike thought to himself, "What are you, fucking nuts?!"

 Brian was the album's initial working title.
-The renaming to Sweet Insanity was meant to be a toungue-in-cheek reference to Wilson's much-publicized personal issues.
+The renaming to Sweet Insanity was meant to be a tongue-in-cheek reference to Wilson's much-publicized personal issues.
 In Wilson's 2016 memoir, I Am Brian Wilson, it explains that "the title was supposed to be a comment about the way that mental illness could turn into something beautiful, but I wasn't sure I wanted a title like that."
 In a 1993 interview, Mike Love remarked, "to call a record Sweet Insanity, imagine that.
 A whole album of Brian’s madness that no one wants to release and still everyone says he's a genius!"